nik-ez/snowiq-docs/sa-supervisor-activities.md

 <section id="Creating-New-Assignments" markdown="1">
 ## Creating New Assignments

-There are three ways of creating new assignments within the SA:
+There are three ways to create new assignments within the Supervisor App:
-1. From the Routes tab by pressing 'Assign new Resource'.
+1. From the Routes tab by selecting 'Assign new Resource'
-2. From the Resource Details panel by pressing 'Add Task'.
+2. From the Resource Details panel by selecting 'Add Task'
-3. From the Map Monitoring view on either the Routes or Resource
+3. From the Map Monitoring view by selecting a Route or Resource

 <section id="Assigning-New-Resources" markdown="1">